PhysCorp/LiteHome/README.md

 # LiteHome
-A closed-source TV client !
+A closed-source TV client for Linux!